Anesthesia and Genetics: Why It Affects People Differently

 Specifically, pre-surgical PGx testing can:

-- Identify CYP2D6 status to determine whether codeine, tramadol, and ondansetron will work as expected
+• Identify CYP2D6 status to determine whether codeine, tramadol, and ondansetron will work as expected — this one requires clinical-grade testing with copy-number analysis, because CYP2D6 phenotype depends on gene deletions and duplications a consumer genotyping array cannot detect

-- Provide a Clinician Pocket Summary that your surgeon and anesthesiologist can reference during the procedure and post-operative care
+• Give you a clear metabolizer-status overview that your surgeon and anesthesiologist can reference during the procedure and post-operative care

 For a more detailed discussion of why PGx testing before surgery makes clinical sense: pharmacogenomics before surgery.